The Signs of the Zodiac

 East and West Diverge

 Following Hipparchus’ discovery of precession (2nd century BCE) and Ptolemy’s advocacy of the tropical zodiac (Almagest; 2nd century CE) on the basis of precession, western astrologers adopted the old Greek standard of starting the zodiac at the vernal equinox.
-By and large astrologers no longer poorly imitated the original Babylonian zodiac with an offset tropical zodiac.
+By and large astrologers no longer poorly imitated the original Babylonian zodiac or asserted the equinox was at 8 Aries.
 Neither did they use a sidereal zodiac marked by way of a reference star.

 Today, the choice of two zodiacs has caused quite a stir.
 Astrologers in the west often choose the Tropical Zodiac simply because they are western.
 Those in India choose the Sidereal Zodiac simply because they are Indian.
 Arguments made for the Tropical Zodiac typically include the readily apparent effect that the Sun’s passage through the zodiac has on life on Earth as exemplified in the seasons.
 Arguments made for the Sidereal Zodiac typically include the fact that its signs still loosely overlay the constellations for which the signs are named.